 10. Special Placemats

 It’s Christmas!
 So don’t be scared to bring out the glitz and glamour.
 Beading, embellishments or embroidery are the call of the season and elevate a table from formal dinner party to festive feast, transforming even the simplest of white table settings.
-Match napkins for a cohesive look.
+Match your placemats with coordinating napkins for a cohesive look.